Cat-Women of the Moon: Plot

 By that evening, the cat-women have learned how to pilot the spaceship.
-Following a modern dance performance by the cat-women, Walt (Douglas Fowley) is stabbed to death by Beta.
-Lambda (Susan Morrow) has fallen in love with crew member Doug (William Phipps) and tells him of the cat-woman plot, saying, "I love you Doug, and I must kill you".
+Following a modern dance performance by the cat-women, Walt is stabbed to death by Beta.
+Lambda has fallen in love with crew member Doug and tells him of the cat-woman plot, saying, "I love you Doug, and I must kill you".
 The male crew now realizes they are in danger.
 Carrying three spacesuits, Alpha, Beta, and Helen run toward the spaceship.
 Lambda teleports ahead to delay them and is bludgeoned to death by Beta.
 Kip catches up and fires several shots, killing Alpha and Beta but leaving Helen uninjured.
 The surviving expedition members escape the cavern, reach the spaceship, and return to Earth.